Praneeth1265/KBC_2.O-A_Python_Project/README.md

-# Meme_Quiz-Python
+# KBC-2.O - A Python Project
-A GK quiz using python (Tkinter) which pops up a meme after answering each question.
+An interactive Python based quiz game for meme enthusiasts, built using the Tkinter library, that displays a meme after each answer based on correctness.
+Features a dynamic leaderboard that ranks players by the virtual cash they've earned throughout the game